The Bag Ball: Episode

 Joey Jay (pictured at RuPaul's DragCon LA in 2023) is eliminated from the competition.

+For the episode's mini-challenge, the contestants get into "baby quick drag" to see who is the most misbehaved baby.
+LaLa Ri is declared the winner.
+For the main challenge, the contestants are tasked with creating three looks for the Bag Ball, in the categories "Mixed Bag", "Money Bags", and "Bag Ball Eleganza".
+While preparing for the runway, the contestants discuss the Black Lives Matter movement and the murder of George Floyd.

+In addition to RuPaul and Michelle Visage, Carson Kressley is a judge and Nicole Byer is a guest judge.
 Gottmik, Rosé, and Utica Queen receive positive critiques, and Gottmik wins the challenge.
 Joey Jay, LaLa Ri, and Tamisha Iman receive negative critiques, and Tamisha Iman is declared safe.
-Joey Jay and LaLa Ri place in the bottom and face off in a lip-sync to "Fancy" by Iggy Azalea ft.
-Charli XCX.
+Joey Jay and LaLa Ri place in the bottom and face off in a lip-sync to "Fancy" by Iggy Azalea featuring Charli XCX.
 Joey Jay is eliminated from the competition.

-Production and Untucked
+Production and broadcast

+Nicole Byer (pictured in 2022) is a guest judge.

+The episode originally aired on January 29, 2021.

 Byer was previously a guest judge on the season's third episode, "Phenomenon".